-Included in other assets are accounts receivable and prepaid accounts.
+Included in other assets are advances due to customers, accounts receivable and prepaid accounts.

 Co-broker Spreads Payable

 Co-broker spreads payable represents the amount of spread, including issuer referral incentives, the Company expects the co-brokers will earn over the life of the certificates.